 Safe to say the lack of mutual respect created problems . . .

 I failed to realize that people are the way they are.
-If would couldn’t change each other when we were married and on somewhat of better terms—it would be impossible to expect any change once divorce rolls around.
+If we couldn’t change each other when we were married and on somewhat of better terms—it would be impossible to expect any change once divorce rolls around.

 Acceptance is the key here.
 In my case, I was wrong to not look to find a different way to communicate with my daughter.
 In my case, I was wrong to discuss certain unnecessary topics regarding our situation.
 And it didn’t matter if I was right or properly regarded.
 The truth is I have never been properly regarded or respected but this has nothing to do with my child.